jtwanke/redirs/README.md

 You can also supply the script with a directory full of files with the layouts specified above, such as <br>
 `python redirthr.py /dir/of/redirections/`

+When running tests, you'll notice the output isn't guaranteed to be in the same order as the input.
+This script is multithreaded, so to aid with organization of results, the author has added a script for post-test processing.
+To use the cleanup script try running:
+`python redirthr.py test.csv | python clean.py`